2022 Contest Rules

 2.9 Contest results remain unofficial until verified by the head judge.
 Unofficial results will be posted on a leaderboard on the ice throughout the contest hours.
 Efforts will be made to keep the board as up-to-date and accurate as possible.
 When ready, official results will be posted on our website at www.fishingforthecure.net.

 2.10 The top 100 prizes are determined by largest weight and time registered in two categories.
 Top 50 for large fish, walleye, and northern.
 Top 50 in small fish, crappie, sunfish, and perch.
 In the event of a tie, the first fish registered takes priority.
+In the event that all fish categories are not filled, those prizes will be held for the following year.

 Section 3: Interpretation and Discipline.